 Reiki is also the perfect way to begin the journey of self-discovery and healing.
-I teach Reiki level 1 Initiate, Reiki 2 Practitioner, Reiki 3 Master Teacher, I also run Reiki 2 and 3 refresher workshops and run regular Reiki shares.
+I teach Reiki level 1 Initiate, Reiki 2 Practitioner, Reiki 3 Master Teacher, I also run Reiki 2 and 3 refresher workshops.

 End of Life Skills